Amulah-98/Pharma_Sales_pred1/README.md

  We will explore the behaviour of customers in the various stores.
 Our goal is to check how some measures such as promos and opening of new stores affect purchasing       behavior.
 # Features
-Id - an Id that represents a (Store, Date) duple within the test set
+<li>Id - an Id that represents a (Store, Date) duple within the test set</li>

-Store - a unique Id for each store
+<li>Store - a unique Id for each store

-Sales - the turnover for any given day (this is what you are predicting)
+<li>Sales - the turnover for any given day (this is what you are predicting)

-Customers - the number of customers on a given day
+<li>Customers - the number of customers on a given day

 Open - an indicator for whether the store was open: 0 = closed, 1 = open